andreasrossa/replay-browser/README.md

 # TODO

-- [ ] Remove venues page and db schema
+- [/] Add API routes to post replay start/end events
-- [ ] Check for unique UID in create collector procedure
+- [ ] implement api calls in collector for replay start/end events
-- [ ] Add encryption for collector secrets in db
+- [ ] show modal with token when collector is created
-- [ ] Add API routes to post replay start/end events
+- [ ] show modal with token when collector token is regenerated
 - [ ] Live Replay Updates
   - [ ] Add socket.io server for websocket connection
   - [ ] Push replay events to redis on collector